 Applying and Clearing Filters:

-Once you‘ve selected your filter criteria, click the “Apply” button at the bottom of the filter bar.
+Once you‘ve selected your filter criteria, click the “Search” button at the bottom of the filter bar.

 To reset your selections, click “Clear”: